-The pipes are transported to the site and stored in an area designed for that purpose.
+The pipes are transported to the site and stored in a dedicated area.
 Pipes will be protected to avoid runoff and contact with water to prevent corrosion.
 Before their installation, they are aligned along the pipeline route to undergo various treatments.